 Do a 3 day family reading plan from the Bible App.
 Love Does for Kids by Bob Goff is a great option to talk to your kids about practical ways we can love those around us.

-I hope you’ve found some fun new Valentine’s Day Family Traditions!
+I hope you’ve found some fun Valentine’s Day ideas for the whole family!
 Let us know in the comments below which new tradition you’re going to start this year.